AztecProtocol/aztec-packages/docs/docs/developers/getting_started/quickstart.md

 [![One-Click React Starter](/img/codespaces_badges/react_cta_badge.svg)](https://codespaces.new/AztecProtocol/aztec-packages?devcontainer_path=.devcontainer%2Freact%2Fdevcontainer.json) [![One-Click HTML/TS Starter](/img/codespaces_badges/vanilla_cta_badge.svg)](https://codespaces.new/AztecProtocol/aztec-packages?devcontainer_path=.devcontainer%2Fvanilla%2Fdevcontainer.json) [![One-Click Token Starter](/img/codespaces_badges/token_cta_badge.svg)](https://codespaces.new/AztecProtocol/aztec-packages?devcontainer_path=.devcontainer%2Ftoken%2Fdevcontainer.json)

-That's it, have a good night 🖐️🎤

-### What the...
+That's it!

-Ok ok, what this does is create a codespace with a prebuilt image containing one of the "Aztec Boxes" and a development network (sandbox).
+This creates a codespace with a prebuilt image containing one of the "Aztec Boxes" and a development network (sandbox).
 - You can develop directly on the codespace, push it to a repo, make yourself at home.
 - You can also just use the sandbox that comes with it.
-The URL will be logged, you just need to use it as your PXE_URL.
+The URL will be logged, you just need to use it as your `PXE_URL`.

 ## 2. Aztec Boxes

-The above method uses aztec boxes to install the sandbox and clone the repo.
+The above method uses Aztec boxes to install the sandbox and clone the repo.
 You can use it too to get started on your own machine and use your own IDE

 ### Prerequisites